lwheinsberg/dbGaPCheckup/README.md

 requirements](https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/).
 A
 list of the functions available can be found below.

+A self-archived version of the submitted (i.e., pre-peer reviewed) manuscript (`dbGaPCheckup_Manuscript_Pre-Review.docx`) has been added to this GitHub repository for accessibility.

 | Function_Name           | Function_Type         | Function_Description                                                                                                                                                                                                                                                                                                                  |
 |:------------------------|:----------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | field_check             | check                 | Checks for dbGaP required fields: variable name (VARNAME), variable description (VARDESC), units (UNITS), and variable value and meaning (VALUES).                                                                                                                                                                                    |